Effective Date: April 1, 2019

 When You Need to Register Once You Exceed the Threshold: The day you exceed the threshold

-The California Department of Tax and Fee Administration announced on December 11, 2018 that out-of-state retailers that exceed the state’s new economic nexus threshold will be required to collect California use taxes on their sales into the state.
+The California Department of Tax and Fee Administration announced on December 11, 2018 that out-of-state retailers that exceed the state’s new economic nexus threshold will be required to collect California use taxes on their gross sales of tangible personal property into the state.
 California has not yet passed any specific legislation to enforce this remote seller collection responsibility.

 Beginning April 1, 2019, out-of-state retailers will be required to collect use tax, if during the preceding or current calendar year: